jsatua/DSF/README.md

 ## Welcome to my Data Science Sandbox

-Analyses are organized by the primary tools used to create them.
+Analyses are organized into branches based on the primary tool used.

 ### Availability